 The geocoding process in Excel with using the Bing API is simple when we have the tool ready for it, as you could convince about already.
 Unfortunately, I haven’t found a way to use this tool integrated with already existing workbooks.
 We often have some projects in Excel, which might require automatic geocoding straight from the workbook we are working on.
-For this purpose, we need to incorporate this tool, and this exactly what this section is about.
+For this purpose, we need to incorporate this tool, and this is exactly what this section is about.

 The first way takes longer, but as a result, you can apply the same .bas files for more than 1 workbook when they’re similar.
 Dragging the modules between a few files present in the console can be sometimes troublesome, although it’s only my opinion.
-Maybe this option will suit more for you.
+Maybe this option will suit more for you more.
 I am showing them 2 for you anyway.

 In both cases, you must open your Visual Basic console in the “Developer” section.
-There is a lot of places, where customizing the Excel ribbon has been explained.
+There are a lot of places, where customizing the Excel ribbon has been explained.
 I am assuming, that you have done it already and you are seeing the VBA Excel console a front of your eyes.

 In your VBA console on the left side, you should see 2 windows opened as default.
 The upper one is our project “Project – VBA Project”, and the lower one refers to the properties of our Excel file.
 We need to use the upper one, which should include the “folder tree” for our Excel file.
 Possibly you know, that the Excel file is comprised of many separate files, zipped together.
 Here we can see our Excel job divided by single worksheets (Microsoft Excel Objects) as well as existing VBA files classified by “Modules” (.bas files), “Forms” (.frm files), and “Class modules” (.cls files) (Pic.
 16).
 In order to import, exporting, making or editing macros we should be interested only in these last 3 types, whereas Microsoft Excel Objects are inherent to the typical macro-free workbook.